mrzealot/preprocessorblog/_posts/2023-02-01-cal-newport-digital-minimalism.md

 ## <a name="problem"></a>A lopsided arms race

-Neither Facebook nor the iPhone started out with the same purpose as they ended up changing our lives.
-They were both attempts to optimise the 'edges' of our everyday lives in small ways - a digital university yearbook, or a phone and iPod in one, so you don't have two things in your pocket.
-Yet today we still wake up to find them at the centre of our lives.
+Neither Facebook nor the iPhone started out with the intention of changing our lives -- at least, not the way they did.
+They were both attempts to optimise the "fringes" of our everyday lives in small ways.
+One's basically a digital university yearbook, while the other is just the merging of a phone and an iPod, so you can have one less thing in your pocket.
+Yet today we still wake up to find them at the center of our lives.
 And that's not particularly good for us.
-It's like we've stepped into shit - we didn't know it, we didn't see it, but now we're in it.
+It's like we've stepped backwards into shit -- we didn't know it, we didn't see it, but now we're in it.

-The pro-technologists argue in vain that "But how useful!"
-That's not what we are arguing!
-But if we are no longer in control, it is useless.
+The pro-technologists might exclaim "How useful!" at every stage, but that's not even the isuse.
+No one's arguing that they aren't.
+But if we are no longer in control, it isn't worth it.

-?
-It is not utility that is the main issue, but autonomy.
+> It's not about usefulness, it's about autonomy.

 And if we start to wonder how we got here, the truth quickly emerges.
-We have probably not so much 'stepped backwards' into the shit we are talking about as been 'pushed' backwards.
-There is big money in it, and many have a vested interest in making your whole life revolve around gadgets and apps.
-Finally, an ex-Google engineer sounded the alarm, and revealed that it's not just paranoia: companies are really doing this knowingly.
+We've probably not so much "stepped" backwards into said metaphorical shit as we've been "pushed" backwards into it.
+There is big money in attention, and many have a vested interest in making our whole lives revolve around gadgets and apps.
+Finally, an ex-Google engineer sounded the alarm, and revealed that it's not just paranoia: companies are really doing this **knowingly**.

-Another early adopter of the problem began to dig in his heels based on his psychological background.
+Another early recognizer of the problem began to dig in his heels based on his psychological background.
 And unfortunately, the deeper he got, the clearer the parallels with addiction became.
-Okay, app addiction isn't a drug, and you're probably not going to steal your own mother's jewellery for your next fix...
-But when it's in your pocket just a click away, it's hard to stop.
+Okay, app addiction isn't a drug, and we're probably not going to steal our own mother's jewellery for the next fix...
+But when it's in our pockets just a click away, it's pretty hard to stop.

-There are two main techniques in the developers' toolbox to get you hooked:
+There are two main techniques in the developers' toolbox to get us hooked:

+- **Intermittent, unpredictable positive feedback.**
+If we're not sure it's gonna come, that just makes it all the more impactful when it does come.
-Intermittent, unpredictable positive feedback.
-Unpredictable, unpredictable, unpredictable feedback.
-And it spurs you to action even if it's not coming, because the next one will...
+And it spurs us to action even if it's not coming, because on the next refresh it might...
 As a mental image, feel free to imagine a slot machine!
-Interestingly, these little positive feedbacks are not what most people find useful, so they could be taken away.
+Interestingly, these little positive feedbacks are *not* what most people find useful, so they could be taken away.
+Only they won't be, because then what would keep us there?

+- **Emphasis on social conformity.**
-Emphasis on social compliance.
-We've already seen in Sapiens the emphasis on social interactions and how deeply ingrained this is.
+We've already seen the emphasis on social interactions and how deeply ingrained they are in [Sapiens]({% post_url 2022-11-09-yuval-noah-harari-sapiens %}).
 And that's exactly what companies are exploiting!
-Positive feedback feels like acceptance by the tribe, and lack of it feels like not; so it's really important to pay attention to what's happening.
+Positive feedback feels like acceptance by the tribe, and lack of it feels like exile; making it really important to pay attention to what's happening.

-So we can see that we are under conscious attack and we are not just wasting so much time by accident if we are not careful.
-And if the "enemy" has an increasingly sophisticated war plan against us, we should also arm ourselves a little.
+So we can hopefully see now that we are under *conscious* attack and we're not just wasting so much time by accident if we're not careful.
+And if the "enemy" has an increasingly sophisticated plan of attack against us, we should also arm ourselves a little.
 So now that we know what we're up against, let's see how to fight back!

 <br>